yegorsokolov/MT5/README.md

    an Optuna search over learning rate, model depth and RL discount factors.
 The best settings are logged to MLflow and persisted in `tuning/*.db`.

+### Python runtime compatibility

+The project intentionally targets Python 3.11 because two critical dependencies – the official MetaTrader5 bridge and Great Expectations – do not ship wheels for newer interpreters yet.
+When Python 3.12/3.13 is used, `pip check` reports incompatible combinations such as `great-expectations 0.18.22 has requirement numpy<2.0.0,>=1.22.4; python_version >= "3.10", but you have numpy 2.3.3.` The setup script now pins Python 3.11.x, constrains NumPy to `<2.0.0` and holds the packages at the apt level so unattended upgrades cannot move the interpreter to an unsupported version.

+* Linux: run `./scripts/setup_ubuntu.sh` to install `python3.11`, set it as the system `python3` alternative and upgrade dependencies.
+* Windows/macOS: download Python 3.11.x from python.org, ensure it is the first
+  interpreter on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.

+You can re-run `python -m utils.environment` at any time; the diagnostic exits early if the interpreter drifts outside the supported 3.10–3.11 window.

+### MQL5 connectivity fallback

+If the Python bindings cannot log in to MetaTrader 5 (for example because the terminal is stuck at the credential dialog), use the `mt5/mql5/ConnectionHeartbeat.mq5` script as a fallback:

+1. Open the MetaEditor, create a new **Script** and paste the contents of `mt5/mql5/ConnectionHeartbeat.mq5` into the editor.
+Save it inside `MQL5/Scripts/MT5Bridge/ConnectionHeartbeat.mq5` (or a similar folder).
+2. Compile the script and run it from the Navigator tree inside MetaTrader 5.
+3. Confirm that the Experts tab prints “Heartbeat complete” with no warnings.
+If warnings are shown, resolve them (usually incorrect login or server) and run the script again until the terminal is connected and market data ticks are flowing.

+The script prints the connected login, server name, leverage and the most recent market tick so you can diagnose credential problems before re-running the Python environment checks.
+Once the heartbeat reports a clean status, re-run `python -m utils.environment` – the MetaTrader5 module can only import successfully when the terminal is already authenticated.

 ## Data sources

 The feature engineering pipeline supports a range of optional external